Optional Practical Training (OPT)

 You will receive an email from HCC Forms with details about your OPT Workshop and a link to register for the Virtual Workshop.

-Prepare ALL the documents that are required to the workshop.
+Prepare ALL the documents that will be reviewed during the workshop:

-8. $410 money order or personal check payable to US Department of Homeland Security
+- $410 (fee changes to $550 starting October 2, 2020) money order or personal check payable to US Department of Homeland Security

 **The CVF form should be submitted to firstname.lastname@example.org.
 Please include your HCC ID number in your email.
 If you have already applied for graduation or for reduced course load (RCL) for this semester, the form should be part of your file and you won’t need a second one.